JoANeS86/ML-on-Google-Cloud/notes.md

 Overall, Vertex AI Model Monitoring provides continuous visibility into model health, enabling proactive detection of data issues that can degrade model performance.

+**Vertex AI Pipelines**

+<ins>Vertex AI pipeline</ins>: What it is and how it’s used to automate and orchestrate an end-to-end machine learning workflow.
+A pipeline is made up of modular components that run sequentially, covering steps such as data extraction, preprocessing, model training, evaluation, deployment, and retraining.
+To work effectively in production, these components must be orchestrated so their dependencies, data flow, and schedules are properly coordinated—this process is known as machine learning orchestration.

+Vertex AI pipelines are scalable, portable ML workflows built on containers and Google Cloud services.
+They can run pipelines created with either the Kubeflow Pipelines SDK or TensorFlow Extended (TFX).
+TFX is recommended for TensorFlow workflows that handle very large structured or text datasets, while Kubeflow Pipelines is recommended for other use cases.

+To use Vertex AI pipelines, you first define your workflow as a pipeline.
+This includes setting up environment variables (such as project ID and region), creating components like a model training step that consumes dataset outputs, and defining deployment steps.
+Deployment involves creating an endpoint and deploying the trained model with specified minimum and maximum replica counts to manage scaling based on prediction load.

+After defining the workflow, the pipeline is compiled into a JSON file that contains all the information needed to execute it.
+This compiled pipeline is then submitted and run using the Vertex AI Python client.